A-Rohit-Reddy/neural-nexus-news/README.md

-# Welcome to your Lovable project
+# Welcome to our project Neural Nexus News

 ## How can I edit this code?